Council of Students (COS)

 American Society of Consultant Pharmacists (ASCP)

-Advisors: Dr. Christine Klein and Dr. Susan Miller
+Advisers: Dr. Christine Klein and Dr. Susan Miller

 The American Society of Consultant Pharmacists (ASCP) is a professional society devoted to optimal medication management and improved health outcomes.
 The majority of patients serviced are older adults.